Frequently Asked Questions

 Why do CAS members need to have an appointment in Fall term 2012 to be eligible to vote?

-No, to protect the integrity of the committees, this information will not be made public; even the members of the groups themselves will not know if they were elected or appointed.
+No, to protect the integrity of the committees, this information was not made public; even the members of the groups themselves do not know if they were elected or appointed.

 It is important that the IPRM working groups have strong leadership and operate as a cohesive team.
-The interim co-chairs for each group will provide leadership during the initial one-to-two meetings as members gain a sense of how they will work together to accomplish their goals.
-The role of the interim co-chairs will be to call the first meeting(s), set agenda(s) and prioritize finding the long-term co-chairs.
-After the first one-to-two meetings, group members will be in a better position to select permanent co-chairs.
+The interim co-chairs for each group provided leadership during the initial one-to-two meetings as members gained a sense of how they would work together to accomplish their goals.
+The role of the interim co-chairs was to call the first meeting(s), set agenda(s) and prioritize finding the long-term co-chairs.
+After the first one-to-two meetings, group members were in a better position to select permanent co-chairs.
 The interim co-chairs were identified by the vice-president: academic and vice-president: finance and administration as part of the appointment process for each working group.
-The permanent co-chairs for each working group will be selected by the members of each team from among existing team members.
+The permanent co-chairs for each working group were selected by the members of each team from among existing team members.